GSA/CFO.gov/_cards/2021-11-26-0511-Personal-Learning-Mid.md

 behavior_illustrations: "Completes required training and applies key learnings ?
 Recognizes areas needing improvement and takes training to increase skills ?
 Attends training on the use of new tools and shares knowledge with co-workers ?
 Seeks out and actively participates in learning and development activities"
 proficiency_level_definition: Applies the competency in difficult situations ?
 Requires occasional guidance ?
 Demonstrates understanding of concepts and processes
 relevant_courses:
- - Aspiring Leader Program, GSU, <a href="https://www.LearnAtGSUSA.com/AspiringLeaderProgram">https://www.LearnAtGSUSA.com/AspiringLeaderProgram</a>
+- <a href="https://www.LearnAtGSUSA.com/AspiringLeaderProgram">Aspiring Leader Program, GSU</a>
- - Executive Potential Program (EPPG8840), GSU, <a href="https://www.LearnAtGSUSA.com/EPPG8842">https://www.LearnAtGSUSA.com/EPPG8842</a>
+- <a href="https://www.LearnAtGSUSA.com/EPPG8842">Executive Potential Program (EPPG8840), GSU</a>
- - Executive Leadership Program, GSU, <a href="https://www.LearnAtGSUSA.com/ExecutiveLeadershipProgram">https://www.LearnAtGSUSA.com/ExecutiveLeadershipProgram</a>
+- <a href="https://www.LearnAtGSUSA.com/ExecutiveLeadershipProgram">Executive Leadership Program, GSU</a>
- - New Leader Program, GSU, <a href="https://www.LearnAtGSUSA.com/NewLeaderProgram">https://www.LearnAtGSUSA.com/NewLeaderProgram</a>
+- <a href="https://www.LearnAtGSUSA.com/NewLeaderProgram">New Leader Program, GSU</a>
 filters: Personal-Learning GS-10-13 series-0511
 ---